 Selective herbicides – A selective herbicide has the potential to kill some weeds but not others.
 This takes a bit of research to firstly identify what you have growing, then deciding what you don’t want to kill and what you do and then finding the right selective herbicide.
 The most common selective herbicide that we would recommend simply selects for broadleaf weeds.
 These are very common and cheap, and will target all broadleaf weeds.

 → Here is a guide to herbicide terms if you’re new to herbicides – Herbicide Terms

 3) Other weed management options.

 There are many options for controlling weeds that may better suit your needs and desires including:

 Weed matting can kill both established weeds and sterilize the soil for weed seed.
 It does so by blocking light and water from the soil and in warm conditions can bake the soil, killing any seed.
 Upon removal of the mat, you can be left with close to clean soil.

 Burning is a useful weed management tool for killing established weeds and encouraging the growth of seeds in the soil.
 Repeated burning can successfully prepare your plot.
 Be mindful that burning is dangerous if not planned and executed appropriately.
 Contact your local council for information and assistance.

-→ An important note: If you are considering bringing new soil into your site, keep in mind that a lot of the soil you can buy contains weed seeds.
-It is a good idea to give some time to letting the soil settle by giving it a water and wait to see if any weeds germinate.
+→ An important note: If you are considering bringing new soil into your site, keep in mind that the soil you buy may contain weed seeds.
+Allow time to let the soil settle by watering and wait to see if any weeds germinate.

 Now the hardest part is over, you have a relatively weed free plot and are ready for planting in autumn.
 Depending upon your needs you may want to level the site, build mounds, aerate or loosen the soil and/or install underground drippers or other irrigation.
 Once you can be sure autumn rain has arrived, it’s time to get sowing!